 Volcanic eruptions can cool the planet

-Scientists say Bali's Mount Agung volcano is set to blow.
-Previous major volcanic eruptions have had a cooling effect on the climate, with one even leading to what became known as the "year without a summer."
+Indonesian authorities ordered an evacutation of the area around Bali's Mount Agung volcano as it erupted Sunday.
+Other volcanic eruptions have cooled the climate, with one even leading to the "year without a summer."

 Plunging temperatures, snow, freezing rain and gloomy days devoid of sunshine - such was the weather scenario in 1816.
 So cold and miserable that it became known as the year without a summer.